joreichhardt/production-ready-k3s-cluster-automation/README.md

 # 🚧 Work in Progress — actively building a production-style k3s platform with Packer, Terraform and automation.

+## What already works
+creation of a base hardened debian13 image on gcp

+CI/CD Pipeline with Github, GCP, Terraform
+ - creating a vpc for the k3s cluster

+---
+Still a lot of work
+---

 ## production-ready-k3s-cluster-automation

 End-to-end automation for building and deploying a production-style k3s cluster.